 - Write listicles on the top-notch products or tips

 Listicles are list-based articles that feature a group of similar things in the article form.
-Marketers and bloggers publish listicles on a wide range of products such as top web hosting companies, best social media marketing tools, or best email marketing services.
+Marketers and bloggers publish listicles on a wide range of products such as top web hosting companies, best social media management tools, or best email marketing services.